1211ciel/node/words.md

 The soldiers are loyal to their country.

 nevertheless 然而
+nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless Nevertheless,the group took largely the same approach it did in 1999.
+Nevertheless,the group took largely the same approach it did in 1999.
+Nevertheless,the group took largely the same approach it did in 1999.
+Nevertheless,the group took largely the same approach it did in 1999.
+Nevertheless,the group took largely the same approach it did in 1999.

+nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless Nevertheless, the group took largely the same approach it did in 1999.
+Nevertheless, the group took largely the same approach it did in 1999.
+Nevertheless, the group took largely the same approach it did in 1999.
+Nevertheless, the group took largely the same approach it did in 1999.
+Nevertheless, the group took largely the same approach it did in 1999.

 nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless